postalserver/docs/README.md

 This site runs on [Nuxt Content](https://content.nuxtjs.org/).
 Please review their docs for how this framework works.

-If you'd like to run this site locally on your machine, follow these steps":
+If you'd like to run this site locally on your machine, follow these steps:

 #### Setup